deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 It's really hard to create a general-purpose SQL model – most success stories involve very specific use cases.
 For now, you can create specialized models with better fine-tuning datasets for specific use cases only.
 But keep in mind that creating datasets is time consuming.

 A robust evaluation that still allows you to move quickly is essential to making progress.
-If your organization has good data management practices in place, you're likely to be more successful in your BIQA efforts.
+If your organization has good data management practices in place, you're likely to be more successful in your text-to-SQL efforts.

 Interested in moving beyond the AI hype and using LLMs where they can add real value?
 Check out our [Haystack repo](https://github.com/deepset-ai/haystack) on GitHub and [join us on Discord](https://discord.com/invite/VBpFzsgRVF)!